liyue3780/mmseg/README.md

 ### 1. Data Availability
 - **Training Data & Manual Segmentations**
-    The training data and corresponding manual segmentations (following Penn Aging Brain Cohort (ABC) protocol) have been published and are available via [Dryad](doi).
+    The training data and corresponding manual segmentations (following Penn Aging Brain Cohort (ABC) protocol) have been published and are available via [Dryad: https://doi.org/10.5061/dryad.0zpc8676p](https://doi.org/10.5061/dryad.0zpc8676p).
 The training set has been well registered to the 7T-T2w modality.
 Due to the need for anonymity, it is in nnUNet standard training data format, you don't have to reformat it.
 The fake image IDs are organized such that every two consecutive IDs (e.g., `001` and `002`, `009` and `010`) corresponds to the left and right sides of the same subject, respectively.
 The cross-validation folds should be splitted based on subjects.
 The `splits_final.json`, which saves the five-fold cross-validation splits in our training process, has been provided along with the training data.
 It should be manually copied to the preprocessed folder [nnUNet_preprocessed](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/set_environment_variables.md) (e.g. `nnUNet_preprocessed/DatasetXXX_MYDATASET/`) if you need to used it.

 - **Trained Model Checkpoint**
-    If you want to run our trained model directly on your own data, you can download our [nnUNet checkpoint](doi2) trained with five-fold cross-validation.
+    If you want to run our trained model directly on your own data, you can download our [nnUNet checkpoint](https://doi.org/10.5061/dryad.0zpc8676p) trained with five-fold cross-validation.
 The trained model should be placed under folder [nnUNet_results](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/set_environment_variables.md) (e.g. `nnUNet_results/DatasetXXX_MYDATASET/`) as expected by nnU-Net.
 Finally, you can follow [Step 3](#3-run-inference) to run the inference.

 - **Test Data**
     We use an independent public dataset released by [Chu et al.](https://www.nature.com/articles/s41597-025-04586-9) in [**A paired dataset of multi-modal MRI at 3 Tesla and 7 Tesla with manual hippocampal subfield segmentations, 2025** (2025)](https://www.nature.com/articles/s41597-025-04586-9).
 Please download the dataset from [Figshare+ Link](https://plus.figshare.com/articles/dataset/A_paired_dataset_of_multi-modal_MRI_at_3_Tesla_and_7_Tesla_with_manual_hippocampal_subfield_segmentations_on_7T_T2-weighted_images/26075713/1).
 Since the correspondence author is from Beijing Normal University, China, we call this dataset **BNU dataset** for short.
 If you use their dataset in your work, please cite the original paper: